hayeah/metacircus/writings/_posts/rant/2010-04-19-what-is-the-opposite-of-a-fork.markdown

 title: What is The Opposite of a Fork
 ---

-# What is The Opposite of a Fork

 It is always tempting to think in dualistic terms: us vs them, black and white, dark and light, work and play, life and death, love and hate.
 It seems natural that for any X, there's always the opposite of